aparkening/recipe_costs_api/README.md

 # Recipe Costs API

 Professional kitchens need to know their recipe costs to profitably price their food.
-Recipe Costs makes it easy for chefs to figure out the cost-per-serving of their recipes.
+Recipe Costs makes it easy to determine both the full cost and cost per serving of each recipe.

 This repository houses the Rails API, supplying data to the [JavaScript frontend interface](https://github.com/aparkening/recipe_costs_frontend).